RyanLee-png/cybersecurity-notes/README.md

 # Cybersecurity Notes

-This repository contains my personal cybersecurity study notes and hands-on practice.
-It documents my learning journey as a Vietnamese high school student preparing for a Bachelor's degree in Cybersecurity (English-taught programs in Europe).
+This repository documents my self-study journey in cybersecurity as a Vietnamese high school student aiming to pursue a Bachelor's degree in Cybersecurity in Europe.

 ## Topics Covered
 - Networking fundamentals